pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 Fortunately for us everything in React is a component, in particular the router and the store provider.
-So, technically, nothing bars Enzyme from rendering the entire app and acting as an integration test engine.
+So, technically, nothing stops Enzyme from rendering the entire app and acting as an integration test engine.